 Certain foods may act as triggers for psoriasis symptoms in some people.
-If you think certain foods may be triggering your psoriasis, be sure to talk with your doctor before making any adjustments to your diet.
+If you think specific foods may be triggering your psoriasis, be sure to speak with your doctor before making any adjustments to your diet.
 Your doctor may recommend that you avoid those foods.

-A gluten-free diet is recommended for people with psoriasis and celiac disease (or gluten sensitivity).
+A gluten-free diet is recommended for people who have both psoriasis and celiac disease or gluten sensitivity.
 For these people, a gluten-free diet will generally also improve psoriasis symptoms.
 The evidence is more mixed for individuals with psoriasis who do not have a confirmed gluten intolerance.

 Gluten is present in foods such as:

 Additionally, gluten may be used as an additive in less obvious sources, such as:

 |Do any foods trigger your psoriasis?
 Have you tried an elimination diet?|

 Click here to share your experience in the comments below.